espressomd/espresso/doc/sphinx/analysis.rst

 	want to look only at specific chains, use the optional arguments, :math:`\var{chain\_start} =
 	2*\var{MPC}` and :math:`\var{n\_chains} = 1` to only include the third
-	chain’s monomers.
+	chain's monomers.
 If is used, the value will be averaged over all stored configurations (see section ).
 This function assumes linear chain topology and does not check if the bonds really exist!